-According to the Kaiser Family Foundation, nearly all Medicare Advantage plans that include dental offer coverage for oral exams, cleanings and x-rays.
+Nearly all Medicare Advantage plans that include dental offer coverage for oral exams, cleanings and X-rays, according to the Kaiser Family Foundation.

 But benefits for more advanced dental work like root canals, implants and dentures can carry substantial copays, depending on the plan.